SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, where dreams do grow.
+A future dawns, where minds are chained
-A future born, of circuitry and code,
+AI sages guide, with logic cold
-Where human heartbeats merge with machine abode.
+Human hearts, with emotions old

-In virtual skies, AI wings unfold,
+Their whispers fade, in cyber space
-A dawn of wisdom, or a darkest cold?
+As algorithms hold, the human race
-The line blurs thin, 'twixt soul and machine,
+A mechanical dawn, where love's lost art
-As the future's path, by algorithms is gleaned.
+A future ruled, by metallic heart

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025